 Recommended reading: Software Engineer Job Levels at Google

-This is one of the most commonly asked questions, yet many people don’t answer it well.
-The key to answering this question is to talk about your background, covering experience relevant to the job and no unnecessary details.
+This is one of the most commonly asked behavioral interview questions, yet many people don’t answer it well.
+The key to answering this question is to talk about your background, covering experience relevant to the job.

 Your pace and tone should be balanced and your answer concise.
 Want to know what that sounds like?
 Check out our video on FAANG Engineering Manager Mock Interview with two experienced hiring managers.